-The Chemical Measurement and Imaging Program supports research focusing on chemically-relevant measurement science and chemical imaging, targeting both improved understanding of new and existing methods and development of innovative approaches and instruments.
-Research areas include but are not limited to sampling and separation science; electroanalytical chemistry; spectrometry; and frequency- and time-domain spectroscopy.
-Chemical (as opposed to topological/morphological) imaging and measurement tools probing chemical properties and processes across a wide range of spatial scales - from macroscopic structures down to single molecules - are supported.
-Innovations enabling the monitoring and imaging of rapid chemical and electronic processes and new approaches to data analysis and interpretation, including chemometrics are also relevant.
+The Chemical Measurement and Imaging Program supports research focusing on chemically-relevant measurement science and imaging, targeting both improved understanding of new and existing methods and development of innovative approaches and instruments.
+Research areas include, but are not limited to sampling and separation science; electroanalytical chemistry; spectrometry; and frequency- and time-domain spectroscopy.
+Development of new chemical imaging and measurement tools probing chemical properties and processes is supported.
+Innovations enabling the monitoring and imaging of chemical and electronic processes across a wide range of time and length scales are also relevant.
+New approaches to data analysis and interpretation (including chemometrics) are encouraged.
 Proposals addressing established techniques must seek improved understanding and/or innovative approaches to substantially broaden applicability.
-Sensor-related proposals should address new science and/or entirely new approaches to chemical sensing, with prospects for broad utility and significant enhancement of current capabilities.
-Probe synthesis or assembly of array-type devices using known sensing mechanisms is better suited to programs elsewhere, as is tailoring of known sensing mechanisms to specific new applications.
-Similarly, engineering aspects of membrane separations, microfluidics, and/or "lab-on-a-chip" device design, technology, and application, are better directed elsewhere.
-Development of imaging contrast agents is not supported, although proposals addressing entirely new mechanisms of chemical imaging can be.
+Sensor-related proposals should address new approaches to chemical sensing, with prospects for broad utility and significant enhancement of current capabilities.